-The Autorité de contrôle prudentiel et de résolution (formally Autorité de contrôle prudentiel) was created on 21 January 2010.
-It was set up following discussions on the reform of the financial system in the wake of the international financial crisis.
+The Autorité de contrôle prudentiel et de résolution (formerly known as the Autorité de contrôle prudentiel), was established on 21 January 2010.
+Its creation stems from the reflections on the reform of the financial system that took place in the wake of the international financial crisis.

-The main stages in the creation of the ACPR
+Key milestones in the establishment process of the ACPR

-The Economic Modernisation Act of August 2008 paved the way for changes to the French supervisory system.
-In particular, it enabled the government to take the necessary measures to merge the certification and supervisory authorities of the banking and insurance sectors.
-At the same time, it redefined their remits and powers with a view to safeguarding financial stability.
+August 2008: The so-called Law on the Modernisation of the Economy (LME) paved the way for a modification of the French supervisory system.
+Among other things, it authorised the government to take the necessary measures to bring together the licensing and supervisory authorities of the banking and insurance sectors, while redefining their missions, their powers and the way they operate, with a view to ensuring financial stability.

-January 2009: two reports by the French General Inspectorate of Finance recommended the merger of the certification and supervisory authorities of the banking and insurance sectors, while keeping two separate authorities: one overseeing the markets and the other for the prudential supervision of regulated entities.
+January 2009: Two reports by the French General Inspectorate of Finance recommended merging the licensing and supervisory authorities of the banking and insurance sectors and maintaining two separate authorities: one of them in charge of financial markets and the other in charge of the prudential supervision of regulated entities.

-9 March 2010: the ACP’s College, which was set up by Christine Lagarde, Minister of the Economy, met for the first time and held its first plenary session.
+9 March 2010: The College of the Authority established by Christine Lagarde, Minister for Economic Affairs, met for the first time, holding its first plenary session.

-22 October 2010: the Banking and Financial Regulation Act ratified the Order of 21 January 2010 creating the ACP.
-A number of changes were also made to the composition of the College, Sanctions Committee proceedings and consumer protection rules.
+22 October 2010: The Banking and Financial Regulation Act ratifies the Order establishing the ACP.
+Several amendments were made to it, notably as regards the composition of the College, procedures pertaining to the Sanctions Committee, and customer protection.

 26 July 2013: French Law No. 2013-672 on the separation and regulation of banking activities entrusts the ACP (which becomes the ACPR, Autorité de Contrôle Prudentiel et de Résolution) with the duty to ensure the elaboration and implementation of measures for the prevention and resolution of banking crises.